 A balcony can be an incredibly relaxing space.
 After all, who doesn’t love to unwind with a good book and glass of wine while soaking up some fresh air?

-If you live in a city or crowded urban setting, however, a balcony can also be a really noisy space full of cars honking and street traffic.
+If you live in a city or crowded urban setting, however, a balcony can also be a really noisy space full of honking cars and bustling street traffic.

 Balcony noise isn’t just limited to the outdoors, either.
 It can also affect your indoor environment and prevent you from leaving your doors or windows open.